felsenhower/kscreenlocker-auto-screen-off/README.md

-This is a small Python script that I wrote because I was very annoyed with the fact that, at the time of writing, the KDE lockscreen doesn't support shutting off the screen automatically after `n` minutes of time have passed in which no input (e.g. keyboard / mouse) was detected (like you would expect a lockscreen to work).
+This is a small Python script that I wrote because I was very annoyed with the fact that, at the time of writing, the KDE lockscreen doesn't support shutting off the screen automatically after `n` minutes of time have passed in which no input (e.g. keyboard / mouse) was detected (like how you would expect a lockscreen to work).

 There is a [workaround](https://askubuntu.com/a/351713) that makes the